BitBagCommerce/SyliusVueStorefrontPlugin/README.md

 > :warning: **BEWARE!**
-> The current solution is legacy.
-You can find the new integration here -> https://github.com/RealtainmentBerlin/vuestorefront-sylius
+> The current solution is deprecated as it was created for Vue Storefront v1.
+For Vue Storefront 2 integration check out our GraphQL-based integration, which could be found here: https://github.com/BitBagCommerce/SyliusGraphQLPlugin.
 >
 > We have also created a plugin that complements the Sylius VueStorefront integration:
 >